cboulanger/citext/README.md

 check out this repository. git-lfs is necessary to download the large files that are used during training.

-Before training, run the `prepare-training` script.
+Before training, run `./bin/prepare-training`.
 This will do the following:

 - Ask you if you want to you download the [Excite project's ground truth data](https://github.com/exciteproject/Exparser/tree/master/EXparser/Dataset ),